wootzapp/wootz-browser/src/docs/updater/functional_spec.md

 ### Telemetry
 When the updater installs an application (an installer is run) it sends an event with `"eventtype": 2` indicating the outcome of installation.
-The updater does not send such a ping for its own installation.
+The updater does not send such a ping for its own successful installation, but if the updater installation fails, then the updater sends an error event with `"eventtype": 2`.
+For example:
+`"event":[{"errorcode":75075,"eventresult":0,"eventtype":2,`.

+Or for metainstaller errors in the 73000-73500 range:
+`"event":[{"errorcode":73118,"eventresult":0,"eventtype":2,`.

 When the updater updates an application (including itself) it sends an event with `"eventtype": 3` indicating the outcome of update operation.